 Cats are among the most efficient mouse deterrents available.
 Adopt a cat if you can to help keep your mouse population under control.
 If you reside in an area where cats are not permitted, find a friend who owns one and deposit containers of used kitty litter at the entrances to your home.
 Mice may flee the premises if they smell cat urine.

 Alternatively, you might go to the store and purchase some pure ammonia.
 Ammonia smells like predator urine and will keep mice away.
 Place ammonia-soaked cotton balls in areas where mice congregate.

-Consider using a humane trap
+Consider using a humane trap.

 There are mouse traps that catch mice in a box.
 The mouse can enter but not exit.
-This can be a humane technique to catch mice, but once caught, you must release them at least one mile away from your home, preferably in a thickly wooded region, to give them somewhere else to go.
+This can be a humane technique to catch mice, but once caught, you must release them at least one mile from your home, preferably in a thickly wooded region, to give them somewhere else to go.
 Also, check the trap at least once a day because mice will die if left in it for more than a day or two.

-Mouse traps continue to be one of the most effective methods for getting rid of mice that are already wreaking havoc inside.
+Mouse traps continue to be one of the most effective methods for getting rid of mice already wreaking havoc inside.
 Place mouse traps in high-risk areas in your home, such as along walls and beneath trash cans.
-There are numerous mouse traps to pick from, each with its own price, purpose, and design.
+There are numerous mouse traps to pick from, each with its price, purpose, and design.
 Choose one of the mouse traps listed below:

 - Traps with Sticky Traps: Mice become attached to a sticky glue board until you release them, which is not as high-tech as the other solutions (or kill them).
 Because it can only be used once, it is less efficient than other solutions.

 - Live Catch Traps: These traps catch mice like those used for larger mammals but do not kill them.
 They are a chamber or cage with a trigger-activated door that will not close until the captured rodent is released.